Many new solopreneurs struggle with setting and receiving fees. Today I will share some service pricing strategies.

 Setting Your Fees

-I’ve noticed that many solopreneurs get caught up in one of two traps;
+I’ve noticed that many solopreneurs get caught up in one of three traps;

 - Wanting to undercut their competition